JasonCooke1988/P8TODO/README.md

 npm run build
 ```

-Create a .env file and define the constants (except APP and APP_SECRET), the following is an example of a full .env file:
+Create a .env file and define the DATABASE_URL constant, the following is an example of a full .env file:

 ```bash
 # In all environments, the following files are loaded if they exist,